MiNTwastaken/RT-Tracker/README.md

 ```
 https://www.youtube.com/watch?v=6nLfS6GWbXw
 ```
 Once the setup process is finished, clone the project and run the code.
 Once in the code editor, press CTRL + SHIFT + P on your keyboard to bring up the command pallete.
-Then type in CMake delete cache and reconfigure to reconfigure the project to your systems PATH and config.
+Then type in "CMake delete cache and reconfigure" to reconfigure the project to your systems PATH and config.
+Once that is finished you can run the program by typing "Run without debugging" in the commmand pallete.
+Before you run the program, make sure to have DroidCam running, connected to your phone.
 ## Authors

 - [MiNTwastaken](https://github.com/MiNTwastaken)